The longer a drought lasts, the greater the risk of suicide for men in rural areas between 30 and 49 years of age.

 Global warming is expected to have far-reaching, long-lasting and, in many cases, devastating consequences for planet Earth.

-But the overwhelming consensus of researchers today is that global warming is real and is caused by human activity, primarily the burning of fossil fuels that pump carbon dioxide (CO2), methane and other greenhouse gases into the atmosphere.
-In fact, a major report released Sept.
+A major report released Sept.
 27, 2013, by the Intergovernmental Panel on Climate Change (IPCC) stated that scientists are more certain than ever of the link between human activities and global warming.
+More than 197 international scientific organizations agree that global warming is real and has been caused by human action.

 Extreme weather events

-The U.S. Climate Extremes Index (CEI) was established in 1996 to track these events.
-The number of extreme weather events that are among the most unusual in the historical record, according to the CEI, has been rising over the last four decades, according to NOAA.
+The U.S. Climate Extremes Index (CEI) was established in 1996 to track extreme weather events.
+The number of extreme weather events that are among the most unusual in the historical record, according to the CEI, has been rising over the last four decades.

 Since 1970, the area of snow cover in the United States has steadily decreased, according to the EPA, and the average temperature of permafrost (soil that's at or below freezing temperature) has grown warmer.